pacilab/hdx-rates-mixtures/README.md

 # hdx-rates-mixtures

-Code for calculation of base-catalyzed Hydrogen-Deuterium forward and back intrinsic exchange rates in H<SUB>2</SUB>O-D<SUB>2</SUB>O mixtures.
+Code for calculation of Hydrogen-Deuterium forward and back intrinsic exchange rates in H<SUB>2</SUB>O-D<SUB>2</SUB>O mixtures.

 The method implemented, described in https://doi.org/10.1101/2025.09.11.674334, is an extension of Englander's method (https://hx2.med.upenn.edu/download.html).

 ---

-To calculate rates from terminal, run the Python script `rates.py` from the folder containing the input sequence, specifying the required inputs.
+To calculate rates from terminal, run the Python script `kint.py` from the folder containing the input sequence, specifying the required inputs.
 The results shown in the "example" folder have been generated running the command

 `python ../kint.py --seq example.seq --pH 7 --temp 293 --deut 0.9 --out rates_090D.csv`.